-Disclosure of Group Surplus as of March 31, 2021 Meiji Yasuda Life Insurance Company ("Meiji Yasuda Life", President:Akio Negishi) is disclosing its "Group Surplus" results as of March 31, 2021.
-We have discontinued disclosing European Embedded Value ("EEV") and instead disclose Group Surplus as an indicator of enterprise value, based on the recent discussion regarding solvency regulations for Internationally Active Insurance Groups("IAIGs") and new economic value-based solvency regulations in Japan (Note).
-Group Surplus is the value of net assets, calculated with the economic value of assets and liabilities, and is an indicator representing our enterprise value, taking the trend of Insurance Capital Standard ("ICS") into consideration.
-The Group Surplus as of March 31, 2021 was 7,370 billion yen, an increase of 1,320 billion yen or 21.8% compared to the previous year.
+Disclosure of Group Surplus as of March 31, 2022

+Meiji Yasuda Life Insurance Company ("Meiji Yasuda Life", President:Hideki Nagashima) is disclosing its "Group Surplus" results as of March 31, 2022.

+We disclose Group Surplus as an indicator of enterprise value, based on the recent discussion regarding solvency regulations for Internationally Active Insurance Groups("IAIGs") and new economic value-based solvency regulations in Japan (Note).
+Group Surplus is the value of net assets, calculated with the economic value of assets and liabilities.

+The Group Surplus as of March 31, 2022 was 7,730 billion yen, an increase of 360 billion yen or 4.9% compared to the previous year.
 Please refer to Appendix 1 for the status of Group Surplus and Appendix 2 for calculation methodology of Group Surplus.

 (Note) Currently, the International Association of Insurance Supervisors ("IAIS") is preparing to implement ICS as a solvency regulation for IAIGs by 2025.
 In Japan as well, a new regulation for domestic companies is supposed to be introduced at around the same time as implementation of ICS.

-Results of Group Surplus and Movement analysis • The Group Surplus was ¥7,370 billion, increased 21.8% year-on-year.(Figure 1) The Surplus of Meiji Yasuda Life increased of 24.3% year-on-year.
-The Surplus of StanCorp Financial Group ("StanCorp") increased of 4.8% based on US dollar, while it decreased based on yen due to foreign exchange factor.
-(Table 1)
+Results of Group Surplus and Movement analysis

+- The Group Surplus was ¥7,730 billion, increased 4.9% year-on-year.
+(Figure 1)

+The Surplus of Meiji Yasuda Life increased 4.5% year-on-year.
+(Table)

-Economic experience variances, such as rising stock prices and Japanese interest rates, and Value of new business are the main factor of increase.(Figure 2)
+The Surplus of StanCorp Financial Group ("StanCorp") increased 9.6% year-on-year.
+(Table) - Economic experience variances, such as rising Japanese interest rates and depreciation of yen, and value of new business are main factors of the increase.(Figure2)